Need Help Now?

 LOCATION

 Riverstone Counseling has moved!
-You can find their new building downtown at 84 Pine Street, 2nd Floor, Burlington, VT 05401.
+You can find our new building downtown at 84 Pine Street, 2nd Floor, Burlington, VT 05401.

 WHO WE ARE